 for orienting the Hi2WAM’s wheels, and found that with some modifications,

-we could use the same basic drive on the snake arm segments.
+we could implement the same basic drive on the snake arm segments.

-With an eye to using common parts, we had created the CYCOGS®
+With an eye to utilizing common parts, we had created the CYCOGS®

 Compact Gear Motor (CGM™) product